thunderbird89/esf/stories/story-knock-knock.md

 > "Ready as I'll ever be, ma'am."

 He climbed the ladder and settled into the cockpit.
-On his HUD, the tactical feed from Galileo Station appeared—Federation forces positioning around the beacon, the cynosural field forming.
+On his HUD, the tactical feed from Galileo Station appeared - Federation forces positioning around the beacon, the cynosural field forming.

-Strike Package Delta, his four-Talon element, would support Federation corvette operations when—if—they were called up from reserve.
+Strike Package Delta, his four-Talon element, would support Federation corvette operations when - if - they were called up from reserve.

 If.